zhouzypaul/zhouzypaul.github.io/_pages/research.md

               [<a href="../pdfs/posters/optre_rldm_poster.pdf">poster</a>]
               [<a href="https://brown.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=7adfa2ab-3dde-46ab-b69e-aea800efe5ef">oral at RLDM</a> at 1:20:00]
               <br>
-              <p>Identifies properties of rewards that lead to fast learning: rewards should have big action gaps and small "subjective discounts".
-Proposes an algorithm to design these rewards.<br>
+              <p>What kind of reward functions make RL fast?
+We advocate for rewards with big action gaps and small "subjective discounts".
+We present an algorithm to design these rewards.<br>
               </p>
             </td>
           </tr>